St Sauveur Basilica - Dinan - Duguesclin

 St Sauveur Basilica - Jardin Anglais

-St Sauveur Basilica medieval cemetery is now a pleasant public garden named Jardin Anglais in memory of the British colony.
+St Sauveur Basilica medieval cemetery is now a pleasant public garden named Jardin Anglais in memory of the British community.

 An alley links the Tour Sainte Catherine to the Poterne du Cardinal (towers).